GenyBTW/qb-policejob/README.md

 https://streamable.com/b5pava

+Cuffs

+https://i.imgur.com/1ZY2SEr.png

 You are free to make changes as this is licensed under qbcore by default

-https://i.imgur.com/1ZY2SEr.png